mattermost/docs/source/administration/command-line-tools.rst

 .. note::

-   This command will be replaced in a future release with the mmctl command [mmctl user deactivate].
+   This command will be replaced in a future release with the mmctl command `mmctl user deactivate <https://docs.mattermost.com/administration/mmctl-cli-tool.html#mmctl-user-deactivate>`__.

 Description
     Deactivate a user.
 Deactivated users are immediately logged out of all sessions and are unable to log back in.